Mehariscoding/loT-Posture-Detector-system/README.md

 Two MPU-6050 IMU sensors are mounted at the upper and lower back.
-On startup the device runs a stability-based auto-calibration routine that collects 200 samples, identifies the most stable 50-sample window, removes outliers, and computes a median baseline — ensuring the reference posture is not corrupted by movement during initialization.
+On startup the device runs a stability-based auto-calibration routine that collects 200 samples, identifies the most stable 50-sample window, removes outliers, and computes a median baseline, ensuring the reference posture is not corrupted by movement during initialization.

 During monitoring, live sensor readings are continuously compared against the calibrated baseline.
-If either sensor detects more than 15° of deviation for over 2.5 seconds, the vibration motor triggers a haptic correction alert.
+If either sensor detects more than 15 degrees of deviation for over 2.5 seconds, the vibration motor triggers a haptic correction alert.
 Every reading is logged to CSV on an SD card and simultaneously streamed over Bluetooth to a live web dashboard.